stefcenti2022/Mapping_Earthquakes/README.md

 ### Streets Map with All Earthquakes

 The following image shows all the earthquakes that occurred over the week of Oct.
 25th to Nov.
 1st 2022.
 Note how the red circles mark the earthquakes with a magnitude of 5+ and are the largest circles on the map.
-Earthquakes with lower magnitude are green/yellow and smaller circles.
+Earthquakes with a lower magnitude are green/yellow and smaller circles.

 <img src="./Earthquake_Challenge/static/images/streets_plates_all.png" alt="Streets Plates All Quakes" width="600"/>

 ### Streets Map with Tectonic Plates

-De-selecting all layers except for the Tectonic Plates layer shows all the boundaries of the tectonic plates around the globe.
+De-selecting all layers except for the Tectonic Plates layer to show all the boundaries of the tectonic plates around the globe.
+The image below should look similar.

-Notice how on the previous showing all the earthquakes and the tectonic plate boundaries that almost all major earthquakes are along the boundaries.
+Looking back at the previous map which had both `All Earthquakes` and `Tectonic Plates` selected shows how almost all earthquakes above 4.0 are along the boundaries.

-Most notably are earthquakes that show up where there are no boundaries such as in the interior of the continental US.
-Do these quakes have any correlation with fracking in these areas?
+Most notably are the earthquakes that show up where there are no boundaries.
+For example, the interior of the continental US had a lot of earthquakes over the past week, albeit smaller ones.
+Does the number of these quakes have any correlation with fracking in these areas?

 <img src="./Earthquake_Challenge/static/images/streets_tectonic_plates.png" alt="Streets Tectonic Plates" width="600"/>